 The Fund is committed to the principles of effective corporate governance.
 The directors also recognize the importance of integrity, transparency, and accountability.
-During the year the Board of Fund Manager had the following board sub-committees to ensure a high standard of corporate governance.
+During the year the Board had the following board sub-committees to ensure a high standard of corporate governance.
 These are:

-- Board Audit Risk & Compliance Committee; and - Board Investment Committee.
+- Board Audit, Risk and Compliance Committee; and

+- Board Investment Committee.

-REPORT OF THE BOARD OF DIRECTORS OF THE FUND MANAGER FOR THE YEAR ENDED 30 JUNE 2022 (CONTINUED)
+REPORT OF THE BOARD OF DIRECTORS OF THE FUND MANAGER FOR THE YEAR ENDED 30 JUNE 2024 (CONTINUED)